Getting started with the Kit WordPress plugin

 NOTE: If you're a team member of multiple Kit accounts, use the dropdown menu to select the account you want to connect to WordPress.

-You can also disable your default form, or show a specific form, for certain posts, post categories, and pages.
+You can also disable your default Form or show specific Forms for certain posts, post categories, and pages.
 Learn how to do this here.

 Click Finish Setup to complete the basic setup. π You'll see this screen next: